 As with “great faith,” there are not many times that Jesus ever speaks of a person’s “little faith,” and it was never in connection to healing.
 Once Jesus said that those who don’t trust God to provide for their basic needs have “little faith” (given that “God clothes the grass of the field, which is here today and tomorrow is thrown into the fire” (Matthew 6:30).
 On another occasion, Jesus remarked regarding the disciples’ “little faith” when they were afraid their boat was going to sink during a “furious storm” (Matthew 8:24-26).
 And many sermons have been preached on the story of Peter walking on the water.
 When he began to sink, Jesus remarked regarding Peter’s “little faith” (Matthew 14:31).
 Finally, Jesus observed the “little faith” of the disciples when they were concerned about their lack of bread, even though Jesus had already miraculously provided bread on more than one occasion (Matthew 16:8-10).
 In each of these stories Jesus worked miracles despite their little faith.
 God is not limited by your level of faith!
 Hence, Jesus saved the disciples and calmed the stormy sea, even though they had little faith.

-This blog post is an excerpt from a (non-academic) book I am writing on the Holy Spirit and Spirituality, tentatively titled Life in the Spirit.
+This blog post is an excerpt from a (non-academic) book I am writing on the Holy Spirit and Spirituality, tentatively titled Touched by God.

 R. T. France, The Gospel of Matthew, The New International Commentary on the New Testament (Grand Rapids: Eerdmans, 2007), 589-91.